DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The investigation into humanity's true origins was about to enter a new phase.*

+# Chapter 4: Genetic Fingerprints

-# Chapter 4: Echoes in the Bone and Blood
+### Chapter 4: Echoes in the Bone and Blood

 *Dr. Sarah Tyra's hands shook as she stared at the latest genetic analysis.
 The 17:1 ratio was impossible to ignore—for every 17 women who had successfully reproduced throughout human history, only 1 man had passed on his genes.
 This wasn't natural selection.
 This was systematic control.*